Ministry of Justice (Burundi): History

 On 7 March 1965, the Mwami issued a royal decree removing the ministry of justice from the control of Parliament to put it "above all political rivalries" and placing it under the control of a secretary of state responsible to the Mwami.

+In August 2025, under the new cabinet of Prime Minister Nestor Ntahontuyecertain ministry were merged.
+The Ministry of National Solidarity, Social Affairs, Human Rights and Gender was merged with the Ministry of Justice creating a new Ministry called Ministry of Justice, Keeper of the Government Seals, Human Rights and Gender.